 Also known as e-cigarettes, e-cigs, electronic nicotine delivery systems, vaporizer cigarettes, and vape pens, they are marketed as a way to stop or cut down on smoking.

-However, a growing body of research suggests that vaping may be hazardous, and in 2016, the United States (U.S.) Food and Drug Administration (FDA) started to enforce rules about the sales, marketing, and production of these products.
+In 2016, the U.S. Food and Drug Administration (FDA) started to enforce rules about the sales, marketing, and production of these products.

 - E-cigarettes aim to resemble cigarettes, but without burning tobacco.